bem/project-stub/README.md

 * [bem-core](https://github.com/bem/bem-core)
 * [bem-components](https://github.com/bem/bem-components)

-Just try and taste BEM!

 ## Installation requirements

 * [Node.js 0.10+](http://nodejs.org) is a platform built on Chrome JavaScript runtime for easily building fast, scalable network applications.
 Or you could use [io.js](https://iojs.org/en/index.html) as an alternative platform to Node.js.
 * [Git Bash](http://msysgit.github.io/) if you use Windows OS.

+## Supported browsers

+The list of supported browsers depends on the [bem-core](https://github.com/bem/bem-core/blob/v2/README.md#supported-browsers) and [bem-components](https://github.com/bem/bem-components/blob/v2/README.md#supported-browsers) library versions.

+>**NB** Internet Explorer 8.0 is not supported by default.
+To support IE8 you must follow the [recomendations](https://en.bem.info/libs/bem-components/v2.1.0/#support-ie8) or use the alternative way — a [generator-bem-stub](https://en.bem.info/tools/bem/bem-stub/) that ensures an optimal config file for your project creation.

 ## Installation

-So, how easy is it to get started with BEM?  *Super easy*.
+So, how easy is it to get started with BEM? — *Super easy!*

 It's as easy as...